 - 1. Default Parking Ratio.
 At the request of the applicant, the County shall not require a vehicular parking ratio for a project that complies with the requirements of Section 824.3.020 (Eligibility for Density Bonus, Incentives, and Concessions), above, inclusive of handicapped and guest parking, that exceeds the following ratios: - a.
 Zero to one bedroom: One on-site parking space. - b.
-Two to three bedrooms: One and one-half on-site parking spaces. - c.
+Two to three bedrooms: Two One and one-half on-site parking spaces. - c.
 Four and more bedrooms: Two and one half on-site parking spaces. - 2.
 If the total number of parking spaces required for a development is other than a whole number, the number shall be rounded up to the next whole number. - 3.
 Definition of a Major Transit Stop.
 For the purpose of this section, major transit stop shall mean a site containing an existing rail transit station, a ferry terminal, served by either a bus or rail transit service, or the intersection of two or more major bus routes with a frequency of service internal of 15 minutes or less during the morning and afternoon peak commute periods. - 4.
 Developments in Proximity to Major Transit Stop.
+If a development includes the maximum percentage of low-income or very low-income units provided for in Section 824.3.03.A (Allowed Density Bonus) and is located within one half mile of a major transit stop, and there is unobstructed access to the major transit stop from the development, then, upon the request of the developer, the County shall not impose a vehicular parking ratio, inclusive of handicapped and guest parking, that exceeds 0.5 spaces per bedroom.
+If a development includes at least 20 percent low-income units for housing development that meets the criteria of 65915 (b)(1)(A) of the Government

-If a development includes at least 20 percent low-income units for housing development that meets the criteria of 65915 (b)(1)(A) of the Government Code, or at least 11 percent very low income units for housing development meeting the criteria of section 65915 (b), is located within one-half mile of a major transit stop, and there is unobstructed access to the major transit stop from the development, then, upon the request of the developer, the county shall not impose a vehicular parking ratio ,inclusive of parking for persons with a and guests, that exceeds 0.5 pace per unit.
+Code, or at least 11 percent very low income units for housing development meeting the criteria of section 65915 (b), is located within one-half mile of a major transit stop, and there is unobstructed access to the major transit stop from the development, then, upon the request of the developer, the county shall not impose a vehicular parking ratio ,inclusive of parking for persons with a and guests, that exceeds 0.5 pace per unit.
 If a development includes at least 40 percent moderate income units for housing developments meeting the criteria of subdivision (b)(1)(D), is located within one-half mile of a major transit stop as defined in Section 2115521155(b) of the Public Resources Code, and the residents of the development have unobstructed access to the major transit stop for the development then, upon the request of the developer, the county shall not impose a vehicular parking ration, inclusive of parking for persons with a disability and guests, that exceeds 0.5 spaces per bedroom.